-This project involves the renovation of Doe Annex to make seismic corrections and program and infrastructure improvements.
+This project, in preliminary plans, involves the renovation of Doe Annex to make seismic corrections and program and infrastructure improvements.
 It will strengthen the 103,503 asf east wing of the main library complex, which houses the Bancroft Library collection and other library functions and is rated seismically "Poor."
 This is the last of a four-step program of seismic safety corrections for the main library complex on the Berkeley campus.
 Three partial tiers will be removed and interior shear walls added and placed on new foundations along existing column lines to brace the remaining concrete stack floors.
 The shear walls will connect existing column footings and tie the foundation together adequately.
 The project will also make important programmatic and infrastructure improvements to support the operations of the Bancroft Library.
 Mandatory correction of fire and life-safety and accessibility code deficiencies will also be completed.
-The project will be funded from State and gift funds.
+The project is funded from State funds of \$31,920,000 and gift funds of \$12,100,000.
 Completion is scheduled for 2007-08.